adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 The BFED also realises it is not a feat to drop support for a particular (set of) browser(s) and understands that forgetting about the existence of those users hurts them and their perception of the company/product.

-## Preprocessors

-When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the technology stack, the BFED realises there is a deeper impact beyond just "writing less code". *Will it be harder to onboard developers?
-Will debugging code be more difficult?* If the answer to any of these ([and many other](/articles/the-disadvantages-of-css-preprocessors/)) questions is *yes* then the BFED will say *no* to preprocessors.

 ## Accessibility

 The BFED realises that users have different abilities and preferred ways of using a computer, whether it's a mouse, finger, thumb, screen reader, keyboard or a combination of all, websites should be consumable no matter the audience, screen size or capability of the browser.

+## Preprocessors

+When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the tech stack, the BFED realises there is a much deeper impact beyond just "writing less code".

+*"Will debugging code be more difficult?"*, *"Might performance degrade?"* and *"Will I be slowed down due to compile times?"* are just some of the [questions](/articles/the-disadvantages-of-css-preprocessors/) the BFED will consider to avoid problems in the future.

 ## UI design